-Josie Ortega shares three good ways to observe Martin Luther King, Jr. Day as a family: think of it as a day for history, a day of service, and a day to start talking about race.
+Josie Ortega shares three good ways to observe Martin Luther King, Jr. Day as a family: think of it as a day for history, a day of service, and a day to start a discussion about race and racism.

 National Holiday For Dr. King

 Across the United States, schools and many businesses are closed on the third Monday in January for a federal holiday honoring Martin Luther King, Jr.